iRedlon/jparty/documentation/patch-notes.md

 ---

+### Improved host voice controls
+- Dropdown to pick the host voice from OpenAI and browser options
+- New slider to change host voice speed

+---

 ### Leaderboard upgrades
 - Each leaderboard now tracks its total games played and total money earned
 - Players who claim a leaderboard spot are indicated as such on the final scoreboard and mentioned by the host voice